jcrobak/parquet-python/docs/source/details.rst

     first = next(iter(pf.iter_row_groups()))

-Connection to dask
+Connection to Dask
 ------------------

-dask usage is still in development.
+Dask usage is still in development.
 Expect the features to lag behind those in fastparquet, and sometimes to become incompatible, if a change has been made in the one but not the other.

-`dask <http://dask.pydata.org/>`_ provides a pandas-like dataframe interface to larger-than-memory and distributed datasets, as part of a general parallel computation engine.
-In this context, it allows the parallel loading and processing of the component pieces of a parquet dataset across the cored of a CPU and/or the nodes of a distributed cluster.
+`Dask <http://dask.pydata.org/>`_ provides a pandas-like dataframe interface to larger-than-memory and distributed datasets, as part of a general parallel computation engine.
+In this context, it allows the parallel loading and processing of the component pieces of a Parquet dataset across the cored of a CPU and/or the nodes of a distributed cluster.

 Dask will provide two simple end-user functions: